SESM-TEC/PySESM-Final-Commit/docs/UsersManual.md

 ### Step 3: Generate Dataset

 PySESM provides utility functions to generate sample datasets in `PySESM\pysesm\utils_dataset\generate_dataset.py`.
-Here, we create a function composed of three non-diagonal Gaussians.
+For example, we create a function composed of three non-diagonal Gaussians.